 As an Admin user of the team, you are able to set the sourcing configurations through the Admin Console page.

-Located under the Sourcing tab, the Team Admin user can manage the Diversity, Security Clearance Search, Blind Sourcing Mode features, and add a Company List to Exclude candidates from certain companies.
+Located under the Sourcing tab, the Team Admin user can manage the Diversity, Security Clearance Search, Unbiased Sourcing Mode features, and add a Company List to Exclude candidates from certain companies.

-You can also set the configurations for ATS Integration and Email Engagement, and you are able to manage the Hiring Process Templates, Watermarks on the PDF document, and Tags in the following tabs and edit the GDPR/CCPA Compliance emails and Single Sign On information under the Security and Compliance tab.
+You can also set the configurations for ATS Integration and Email Engagement, and edit the GDPR/CCPA Compliance emails and Single Sign On information on the General page.

 For more information, please read: What Can You Do as a Team Admin on Hiretual?